-With more applications and software programs come the need for an easy way to communicate with one another.
-In this complete beginners guide, learn what an API is, how it works, and common types of APIs used today, with real-life examples.
+An API is a set of definitions or protocols that allows two or more applications to communicate with one another seamlessly.
+In this guide, learn what an API is, how it works, and the common types of APIs used today, with real-life examples.

-The key idea is that an application doesn’t need to know the details about how the other application works; it only needs to know about how to use the API.
+The key idea behind an API is that an application doesn’t need to know the details about how another application works; it only needs to know how to use the API to access the right data, feature, or functionality.
 This is the concept of abstraction, which makes it possible for new programs to build on top of the hard work encoded into other programs.

 There are many kinds of APIs and a mountain of technical definitions.
-This post will discuss only a few modern APIs in plain language with practical examples and some hands-on components.
+Below, we discuss a few modern APIs with practical examples and some hands-on components.

 The most common place you will see REST APIs at play is in your browser.
-You click a button, and the browser will send a request to a server to retrieve a resource and display that resource on your screen.
+You click a button, and the browser sends a request to a server to retrieve a resource and display that resource on your screen.

 The cURL command is an application that can create HTTP requests and is commonly used to interact with REST APIs from the command line.
 Here is an example of a request one might submit to the books REST API server with the cURL application: